SimDistill: Simulated Multi-modal Distillation for BEV 3D Object Detection: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel 3D object detection method named BEVSimDet by carefully investigating the architecture design and effective distillation method.
-We identify the importance of the multi-modal architecture for knowledge distillation and devise a simulated multi-modal model accordingly.
-Built upon it, we develop a novel simulated multi-modal distillation scheme that supports intra-modal, cross-modal, and multi-modal knowledge distillation.
-Experiments on the challenging nuScenes benchmark have validated the above findings and the superiority of the proposed distillation methods over representative competitors.
-BEVSimDet enjoys cost-effective deployment without the need for LiDAR during inference, showing great potential in practical applications, such as autonomous driving.
+In this paper, we propose a novel simulated multi-modal distillation method named SimDistill for multi-view BEV 3D object detection by carefully investigating the architecture design and effective distillation techniques.
+We identify the importance of the multi-modal architecture for multi-modal knowledge distillation and devise a simulated multi-modal student model accordingly.
+Built upon it, we develop a novel simulated multi-modal distillation scheme that supports intra-modal, cross-modal, and multi-modal fusion knowledge distillation simultaneously.
+Experiments on the challenging nuScenes benchmark have validated the above findings and the superiority of the proposed distillation methods over state-of-the-art approaches.
+We believe SimDistill is compatible with other multi-modal teacher and diverse student models, which could lead to enhanced performance and remains a subject for future investigation.